Bishop Schuckardt - Were His Holy Orders Valid?

 5. Hubert A. Rogers.
 Robertson consecrated Hubert A. Rogers.
 Rogers was raised as a Methodist (while Methodist baptisms are presumed to be valid in marriage cases, this presumption does not carry over to Holy Orders)[1].
 He was ordained in the African Orthodox Church by George McGuire in 1928, and consecrated by William Robertson in 1937.
 More on Rogers later.

 6. Daniel Brown.
 Hubert A. Rogers consecrated Daniel Brown.
-Brown was a baptized Catholic, but his Holy Orders could only be as good as his successors, which were doubtfully valid.
+Brown was a baptized Catholic, but his Holy Orders could only be as good as his predecessors, which were doubtfully valid.
 More on Brown later.

 So regarding Francis Schuckardt, we have doubtful Orders emanating from Vilatte, McGuire, Robertson, Rogers and Brown.
 By any measuring stick, this lineage totally fails to achieve moral certitude and therefore it must be rejected.
-The African Orthodox Church does not possess valid Orders and therefore could not have bestowed them upon Francis Schuckardt.
+The African Orthodox Church does not possess valid Orders and therefore could not have bestowed valid Orders upon Francis Schuckardt.

 Sect 2.
 North American Old Roman Catholic Church